On the asymptotics of dimers on tori: Introduction

 \emph{Non-contractible loops in the non-bipartite setting.} In the \emph{non-bipartite\/} setting, the loop configuration $\match\oplus\match'$ is not oriented, and we take the winding $\wind\match\oplus\match'$ to be defined only as an element of $(\Z/2\Z)^2$.
-In the setting of Thm.~\ref{t:z}\ref{t:z.a}, we also compute (Propn.~\ref{p:torus.nonbip}) the finite-size corrections to the partition functions $\zzE[\ttr\tts]$ of the four homology classes indexed by $(\ttr,\tts)\in\set{\zro,\one}^2$.
+In the setting of Theorem~\ref{t:z}\ref{t:z.a}, we also compute (Proposition~\ref{p:torus.nonbip}) the finite-size corrections to the partition functions $\zzE[\ttr\tts]$ of the four homology classes indexed by $(\ttr,\tts)\in\set{\zro,\one}^2$.

 To note one particular motivation, we remark that this winding is of particular interest in the context of Ising models.
 On a graph $\Graph=(\Vertices,\Edges)$ with real-valued parameters $(\be_e)_{e\in\Edges}$ (\emph{coupling constants}), we define the associated \emph{Ising model\/} to be the probability measure on spin configurations $\usi\in\set{\pm1}^{\Vertices}$ given by